-The first bowl will contain rice flour with salt, pepper, and paprika.
+The first bowl will contain the flour mixture of rice flour with salt, pepper, and paprika.
 The second bowl will contain the beaten egg and any hot sauce you are using.
-The final bowl will contain the panko bread crumbs.
+The final bowl will contain panko bread crumbs.

 Using a pair of tongs, drop each piece of chicken into the rice flour coating it well.
 Then dip into the egg mixture before dropping each piece into the panko bread crumbs.

-Bake for 20 minutes in a 425 F degree oven.
+Bake for 20 minutes in a preheated 425 F degree oven.
 Turning the nuggets halfway through.
 The chicken nuggets are done when the internal temperature reaches 165F degrees and they are lightly golden brown.

-Homemade chicken nuggets deserve nothing but the best sauces for dipping.
+Homemade nuggets deserve nothing but the best sauces for dipping.
 I always serve chicken nuggets with our honey mustard dipping sauce.
 You can make it sweet or spicy.
 Ranch, BBQ, or spicy mustard are all crowd pleasers too.

 🌡️ Storing Leftovers and Reheating